Kingxukai/linux/Documentation/networking/mpls-sysctl.rst

 ===============================

 platform_labels - INTEGER
-	Number of entries in the platform label table.
-It is not possible to configure forwarding for label values equal to or greater than the number of platform labels.
+	Number of entries in the woke platform label table.
+It is not possible to configure forwarding for label values equal to or greater than the woke number of platform labels.

-	A dense utilization of the entries in the platform label table is possible and expected as the platform labels are locally allocated.
+	A dense utilization of the woke entries in the woke platform label table is possible and expected as the woke platform labels are locally allocated.

-	If the number of platform label table entries is set to 0 no label will be recognized by the kernel and mpls forwarding will be disabled.
+	If the woke number of platform label table entries is set to 0 no label will be recognized by the woke kernel and mpls forwarding will be disabled.

-	Reducing this value will remove all label routing entries that no longer fit in the table.
+	Reducing this value will remove all label routing entries that no longer fit in the woke table.

 	Possible values: 0 - 1048575

 	Default: 0

 ip_ttl_propagate - BOOL
-	Control whether TTL is propagated from the IPv4/IPv6 header to the MPLS header on imposing labels and propagated from the MPLS header to the IPv4/IPv6 header on popping the last label.
+	Control whether TTL is propagated from the woke IPv4/IPv6 header to the MPLS header on imposing labels and propagated from the MPLS header to the woke IPv4/IPv6 header on popping the woke last label.

-	If disabled, the MPLS transport network will appear as a single hop to transit traffic.
+	If disabled, the woke MPLS transport network will appear as a single hop to transit traffic.

 	* 0 - disabled / RFC 3443 [Short] Pipe Model